 Arrange insurance cover

-Whilst the above are all useful actions to take in protecting against cold weather, it’s impossible to guard against all scenarios.
-Having comprehensive business insurance cover in place will ensure that help will be on hand should the worst happen:
+Whilst the above are all useful actions to take in protecting against cold weather, it's impossible to guard against all scenarios.
+Having comprehensive Funeral Directors Insurance in place will ensure that help will be on hand should the worst happen: